3-APB

-3-APB, also known as 3-(2-aminopropyl)benzofuran, is a drug of the benzofuran family related to α-methyltryptamine (AMT).
-It is an analogue of AMT in which the indole ring has been replaced with a benzofuran ring.
+3-APB, also known as 3-(2-aminopropyl)benzofuran or as 1-oxa-α-methyltryptamine (1-oxa-AMT), is a drug of the benzofuran family related to the psychedelic tryptamine α-methyltryptamine (AMT).
+It is the analogue and bioisostere of AMT in which the nitrogen atom of the indole ring has been replaced with an oxygen atom, resulting in the drug being a benzofuran rather than tryptamine derivative.

 The properties of 3-APB do not yet appear to have been reported.
 However, derivatives of 3-APB have been studied and described.
 An example is its 5-methoxy analogue mebfap (5-MeO-3-APB; a benzofuran analogue of 5-MeO-AMT), which is known to have high affinity for the serotonin 5-HT_{2} receptors.
 In addition, 3-APBT, the analogue of 3-APB with a sulfur atom instead of an oxygen atom, is a highly potent serotonin–norepinephrine–dopamine releasing agent (SNDRA) and serotonin receptor agonist, with psychedelic-like but not stimulant-like effects in animals.

 Positional isomers of 3-APB such as 5-APB and 6-APB are monoamine releasing agents and entactogens of the amphetamine and benzofuran families.
 Besides 3-APBT, all of the possible positional isomers of the APBTs (i.e., 2-APBT through 7-APBT) are active as potent SNDRAs and at least some also as serotonin 5-HT_{2} receptor agonists.